Applying for Financial Aid/FAFSA

 - Summer - March 1st

 To be eligible for federal financial aid, you must:

-- Be a US Citizen or eligible non-citizen Eligible non-citizen Information
+- Be a US Citizen or eligible non-citizen:

 - Have a demonstrated financial need

-- Have a high school diploma from an accredited institution, final high school transcript with graduation date or GED
+- Have graduated high school from an accredited institution/program, final high school transcript with graduation date or GED certificate

 - Be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program